Wisconsin Prep Football Poll

 |–

-Others receiving votes: Onalaska 5.
-Sussex Hamilton 4.
-River Falls 2.
+Others receiving votes: River Falls 2.
+West De Pere 2.
 Madison Memorial 2.
-West De Pere 1.Medium Division
+Appleton North 1.
+Sussex Hamilton 1.Medium Division

 |School